publish6/ckeditor5/README.md

 ```

 ## Developing CKEditor
-To add or modify our CKEditor build, navigate to the package of the build that we're using (at this time of writing, this is packages/ckeditor5-build-decoupled-document) and run `npm install`
+To add or modify our CKEditor build, navigate to the package of the build that we're using (at this time of writing, this is packages/ckeditor5-build-decoupled-document) and run `yarn install`

 *NOTE FOR WSL users OR Ubuntu users*: Run the following commands to get this working
 ```